StetHD/tarifa-book/usage/hockeyapp.md

 If you don't have created an application on HockeyApp, the command `version upload` will create it for you, upload the last built package and append the `hockeyapp_id` in your `tarifa.json`.

 ```
 Usage: tarifa hockeyapp <command>

 <platform> argument in each command can also be a wildcard:
-- 'all' match all platforms availables on system
+- 'all' matches all available platforms on system
-- 'ios,android' match ios and android platforms
+- 'ios,android' matches ios and android platforms

 Commands: